mcvine/mcvine/docs/sphinx/Installation.rst

 Obtain mcvine source
 ^^^^^^^^^^^^^^^^^^^^
-To obtain mcvine source, you can either get it from danse svn repository or danse web site.
+To obtain mcvine source, you can either get it from :ref:`danse svn repository <install-src-svn>` or
+:ref:`danse web site <install-src-repo-on-web>`.

+.. _install-src-svn:

 Subversion repository
 """""""""""""""""""""